spring-attic/spring-hadoop/README.md

 Here are some ways for you to get involved in the community:

 * Get involved with the Spring community on the Spring Community Forums.
-Please help out on the [forum](http://forum.springsource.org/forumdisplay.php?f=80) by responding to questions and joining the debate.
+Please help out on the [forum](http://forum.springsource.org/forumdisplay.php?87-Hadoop) by responding to questions and joining the debate.
-Please add 'Hadoop' as a prefix to easily spot the post topic.
 * Create [JIRA](https://jira.springframework.org/browse/SHDP) tickets for bugs and new features and comment and vote on the ones that you are interested in.
 * Watch for upcoming articles on Spring by [subscribing](http://www.springsource.org/node/feed) to springframework.org